rust-lang/rust/src/doc/rustc-dev-guide/src/mir-passes.md

 you can use the `optimized_mir(def_id)` query.
 This will give you back the final, optimized MIR.
 For foreign def-ids, we simply read the MIR from the other crate's metadata.
-But for local def-ids, the query will construct the MIR and then iteratively optimize it by putting it through various pipeline stages.
-This section describes those pipeline stages and how you can extend them.
+But for local def-ids, the query will construct the MIR and then iteratively optimize it by applying a series of passes.
+This section describes how those passes work and how you can extend them.

 To produce the `optimized_mir(D)` for a given def-id `D`, the MIR passes through several suites of optimizations, each represented by a